 Certain probiotics also help other beneficial strains to thrive and populate in your gut, which means focusing on taking these strains can have various benefits.
 One example is Lactobacillus acidophilus, which seems to support growth of other healthy microbes.

 If you find that your current probiotic supplement is working well for you, then you don’t necessarily need to replace it with a new one after several months.
 However, as always, you should consult with your healthcare professional before starting any new dietary or lifestyle regimen, including supplementation.

-Instead, focus on finding a product that is intended to help with your health interests, and take it consistently.
+Instead, focus on finding a product that is intended to help with your health interests, and take it consistently (learn the best time to take a probiotic).
 In order to benefit from some of the best probiotics, it’s recommended that you consume them consistently, such as by taking a daily probiotic supplement.
 This helps to replenish probiotic levels and to offer ongoing digestive support.

 Probiotic supplements may cause minor adjustment times for some people, especially when first getting started.
 However, consistent, daily use is important.

 As always, if you have any underlying health conditions or are taking other medications, it’s best to consult with your doctor before starting supplementation.